wiseman-timelord/Chat-VulkanLlama/README.md

 1) Hello there!
 I never thought I would see you here on the mountain, do you come here often?!
 2) Wow, you can actually talk?
 That's super amazing!
 What brings you to this remote place?
 3) You look very wise, are you knowledgeable, do you, know wise things and have wise thoughts?
+4) Oh, please do tell about the great mysteries Wise-Llama, what is the purpose of humanity?

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested), + libraries listed in `./data/req_wsl.txt` + packages libncurses5-dev + experimental llama-cpp-python (for GGUF).